Amara Essy: Career

-Essy was initially a candidate for the post of chairman of the commission at the AU's July 2003 summit in Maputo, but he withdrew prior to the vote, leaving Alpha Oumar Konaré, the former president of Mali, as the only candidate.
+On 7 July 2003, Laurent Gbagbo decided to withdraw Essy Camara's candidacy for the post of President of the African Union (AU) Commission.
+Essy was initially a candidate for the post of chairman of the commission at the AU's July 2003 summit in Maputo, Mozambique, but he withdrew prior to the vote, leaving Alpha Oumar Konaré, the former president of Mali, as the only candidate.
 Essy remained interim chairman of the commission until he was succeeded by Konaré on 16 September 2003.